CodeDead/Logger/README.md

 // Logger logger = LogFactory.GenerateLogger("MAIN");
 // Or a default Logger object can be retrieved
 Logger logger = LogFactory.GenerateLogger();
+string defaultName = logger.Name;

 // The list of log levels that would have to be appended to the LogAppender List<LogLevel> logLevels = new List<LogLevel>
 {
 	LogLevel.Trace,
 	LogLevel.Debug,
 	LogLevel.Info,
 	LogLevel.Warning,
 	LogLevel.Error
 };

-// This is the default console appender, but you can implement the LogAppender or ConsoleAppender to write your own logic DefaultConsoleAppender consoleWriter = new DefaultConsoleAppender(logLevels, true);
+// This is the default console appender but you can implement the LogAppender or ConsoleAppender to write your own logic DefaultConsoleAppender consoleWriter = new DefaultConsoleAppender(logLevels, true);
+// This is the default file appender but you can implement the LogAppender or FileAppender to write your own logic DefaultFileAppender fileAppender = new DefaultFileAppender(Environment.GetFolderPath(Environment.SpecialFolder.DesktopDirectory) + "\\exampleLog.log", logLevels, true);
 // You can have as many appenders as your system allows logger.LogManager.AddLogAppender(consoleWriter);
+logger.LogManager.AddLogAppender(fileAppender);

 // Defaults
 logger.Trace("Hello trace!");